 Income Tax Personal Allowance

-Both the Personal Savings Allowance, and the Dividend Allowance are in addition to the Income Tax Personal Allowance, which is due to increase to £11,000 for 2016/2017.
+Both the Personal Savings Allowance, and the Dividend Allowance are in addition to the Income Tax Personal Allowance, which increased to £11,500 for 2017/2018.

 Whilst the dividend and savings income earned by an individual may be within the respective allowances, income from all sources (including savings interest and dividends) will be included by HMRC when calculating tax levels.
 This may therefore affect the level of savings allowance individuals are entitled to.